AswinAsh05/Movie_Streaming_Platform/README.md

 📁 **Organized Folder Structure** – All genre pages inside `genres/` folder
 📄 **Individual Movie Pages** – Centered poster, cast/crew info, and a Play button
 📱 **Fully Responsive** – Works great on desktop, tablet, and mobile
-💫 **Pre-built Animations** – Implemented using [AOS (Animate On Scroll)](https://michalsnik.github.io/aos/) for cool effects on scroll

----

-## 🎨 Animations Included

-The platform uses `AOS` for pre-built CSS animations, including:
-- `fade-up`, `fade-right`, `zoom-in`, `flip-left`, and more
-- Activated on scroll for a smooth and modern user feel
-- Lightweight and optimized for performance

 ---